- Fan Zone

 In 2012, Nelson guided the Bearcats to one of their best offensive seasons in school history.
 The team scored a program-record 9.54 goals per game and had a pair of players break the single season points record in just 13 contests.
 Four players were named to the all-conference squad in 2012 and a pair of student-athletes were selected as all-academic performers.

 Nelson served as the head coach of Marist from 2009-11, guiding the Red Foxes to eight wins in each of his last two seasons.
 His 2011 team finished the regular season by winning seven straight games (program’s longest win streak), reaching the Metro Atlantic Athletic Conference tournament for the second consecutive year.
 They went 4-2 in league play to finish as regular season runners-up.
+At the conclusion of the 2011 season, Nelson was named MAAC Coach of the Year.
 His 2010 Marist team won the most regular season games (8) in six years and reached the MAAC tournament for the first time in five seasons.

 Before taking over at Marist, Nelson was the head coach at Brown for six seasons, leading the Ivy League members to a top-10 national ranking in 2004 and 2005.
 His 2002 squad went 4-2 in the Ivy, giving Brown its first winning conference season in five years.
 In 2004, Nelson was named New England Coach of the Year after his team went 9-5 and was nationally ranked in the top-10.